saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-key.md

 - **Email**: Required.
 Must be in a valid email format.
 - **Comment**: Optional.
 Helps distinguish this key from others.

+The refresh button next to the identity fields fills in a **random anonymous identity**.
+This is handy for throwaway or test keys when you don't want to tie the key to a real name or address.

 ## Choose Key Database

 Select the **Key Database** where the generated key pair will be stored (e.g.,